Leninead/proyecto-final-ecommerce/README.md

 - **Customization**: Passport is customized to suit our application's specific authentication needs and provide a seamless experience to users.

-## GitHub Authentication Method on the Login View

-In addition to traditional login methods, our application offers GitHub authentication.
-This allows users to log in using their GitHub credentials.
-The benefits of GitHub authentication include:

-- **Convenience**: Users can log in using their existing GitHub accounts, eliminating the need to remember additional login credentials.

-- **Security**: GitHub authentication leverages GitHub's secure authentication system, enhancing the overall security of our application.

 ## Setup